Introducing a dignified approach to continence care in residential aged care

 ‘Every interaction is an opportunity to uphold or diminish a person’s dignity’ — Dr Joan Ostaszkiewicz

 The Royal Commission into Aged Care Quality and Safety heard compelling firsthand evidence that the quality of continence care in Australia’s residential aged care homes does not align with community expectations.
-Managing incontinence and promoting continence in this setting is a significant issue, and vital to the health and wellbeing of older people.
+Managing incontinence and promoting continence in this setting is a significant issue, and vital to the health and wellbeing of individuals and their families.

 Research has found that: